Cray-HPE/docs-csm/253-NCN-HW-SWAP.md

 <a name='kubernetes'></a>
 #### Kubernetes

-If the server can be powered off nicely by issuing a `poweroff` command on the CLi, then it will evict its containers and unmount etcd.
+If the node can be powered off nicely by issuing a `poweroff` command on the CLi, then it will evict its containers and unmount etcd.
 On power-up it will re-join.

-If the server is unresponsive, you can alert the cluster that you will be rebooting it by evicing the node:
+If the node is unresponsive, you can alert the cluster that you will be rebooting it by evicing the node:
 ```bash
 linux# kubectl drain ncn-w002
 ```

-Then you can reboot, and nicely tell the server to add the node back.
+Then you can reboot, and nicely tell the node to add the node back.
 ```bash
 linux# kubectl uncordon ncn-w002
 ```

-<a name='servers'></a>
+<a name='nodes'></a>
-# Servers
+# Nodes

-Swapping a server for an entirely new server mandates a "rebuild" (or a "build" if this is the first use).
+Swapping a node for an entirely new node mandates a "rebuild" (or a "build" if this is the first use).

 <a name='safely-removing-nodes-from-runtime'></a>
 # Safely Removing Nodes from Runtime